 Our Audit Committee currently consists of Messrs.
-Campion, Brightbill, and Twomey, with Mr. Campion serving as chair.
-The Board of Directors intends to add one of the new directors immediately following the Annual Meeting.
+Campion, Brightbill, and Leemputte, with Mr. Campion serving as chair.
 Our Board of Directors has affirmatively determined that Messrs.
-Campion, Brightbill, Twomey each meet, and Messrs.
-Lambert and Leemputte will meet, the definition of "independent director" for purposes of serving on the Audit Committee under Rule 10A-3 and NASDAQ rules, and we intend to comply with the other independence requirements within the time periods specified.
-In addition, our Board of Directors has determined that each Audit Committee member is "financially literate" and that Mr. Campion and Mr. Leemputte each qualify as an "Audit Committee Financial Expert," as such term is defined in Item 407(d)(5) of Regulation S-K.
+Campion, Brightbill, and Leemputte each meet the definition of "independent director" for purposes of serving on the Audit Committee under Rule 10A-3 and NASDAQ rules.
+In addition, our Board of Directors has determined that each Audit Committee member is "financially literate" and that Messrs.
+Campion and Leemputte each qualify as an "Audit Committee Financial Expert," as such term is defined in Item 407(d)(5) of Regulation S-K.

 Our Board of Directors has adopted a written charter for the Audit Committee.
-The Audit Committee held five meetings during the 2016 fiscal year.
+The Audit Committee held six meetings during the 2017 fiscal year.